Loading...

 Many people can live for years on dialysis with proper care and balancing life.
 Life expectancy depends on individual health conditions, age, and treatment process.

 The dialysis procedure is generally not painful.
-However, some discomfort can occur at the site of dialysis access, where needles are inserted during hemodialysis.
+However, some discomfort can occur at the site of needle insertion.

 Am I Supposed to Follow a Special Diet on Dialysis?